When it comes to pet grooming, achieving a polished and professional look is important, and

 grooming certain breeds, such as Shih Tzus or Bichon Frises, maintaining a balanced coat length

 is crucial.
-Blending shears help groomers achieve this by selectively removing longer hair to
+Blending scissors help groomers achieve this by selectively removing longer hair to

 create a visually pleasing blend between different fur lengths.
 They are particularly effective at

-softening harsh lines left by straight cutting scissors, resulting in a more harmonious and
+softening harsh lines left by straight cutting scissors that result in a more harmonious and

 polished appearance.